Hello & Welcome

 • Post-Graduate Clinical Consultation - WomenCare Counseling & Training Center

-• 9 years experience practicing individual, couples & family therapies in clinic, private group & solo practice settings in Chicago
+• 9 years experience practicing in clinic, private group & solo practice settings in Chicago

 • Greater Self-acceptance & Self-compassion; Being your own ally